ststefa/zookeeper/README.md

 For the sake of brevity, the implementation makes several simplifications which would probably be considered indispensable for a real world application:

-- Threads are managed in a simple dictionary.
-A real implementation would implement some kind of thread management which allows for more control and observability of the runtime state
+- Threads are "managed" in a simple dictionary.
+A real implementation would implement some kind of thread management which allows for more control and observability of the runtime state.

-- The use of `threading` is not appropriate for compute-bound activities due to Pythons Global Interpreter Lock (GIL).
+- The use of `threading` would not be appropriate for compute-bound activities due to Pythons Global Interpreter Lock (GIL).

-- There is no persistence
+- There is no persistence.

 - Logging would be pimped.
-Also, overall configurability would be increased (e.g. server port)
+Also, overall configurability (e.g. server port, config file) would be improved using argparse.

 - Security is deemed irrelevant for this example.
 In a real-world implementation this would probably be added best by e.g.

-  - Some kind of clever code annotations
+  - Some kind of clever additional flask annotations (very likely such exists already)
-  - Outsourced entirely to the embedding system, e.g. the invoking webserver
+  - Outsourcing the topic entirely to the embedding system, e.g. the invoking webserver which would act as a reverse proxy

-- JSON structures would be used for HTTP responses
+- JSON structures would be used for HTTP responses consequently.

-- Timing information would be added in several places
+- Timing information would be added in several places.

+- The wording of the implemented "REST API" did not receive much consideration time.
+I would usually consider this wording an important subject to spend a lot of time and discussion on with the goal to make it intuitive to use.